 Lee: Yeah.
 Thanks, Josh.
 I really appreciate it.

-To learn more about transportation innovation and breaking down barriers to access, read our blog today!
+To learn more about transportation innovation and breaking down barriers to access, read this blog post on microtransit today!